LouisMazel/maz-ui/packages/docs/docs/components/maz-card.md

 ---
 title: MazCard
-description: MazCard is a standalone component to display some texts, images and also add button actions
+description: MazCard is a standalone component to display some texts and images and also add button actions
 ---

 # {{ $frontmatter.title }}